OpenFn/docs/docs/hosted/overview.md

 1. Click "Subscription" from your project dashboard
 2. Click "Manage Subscription"
-3. Select a card from the list to pick a new plan and scroll down to add additional runs if the base runs in your plan are not enough for your project. _(We recommend using the slider to set the value)_
+3. Select a plan from the list and scroll down to add additional runs if the base runs in your plan are not enough for your project. _(We recommend using the slider to set the value)_
 4. Select a payment method to pay for the upgrade.
 5. Scroll to the bottom of the page to review your subscription changes.
 6. Click "Update subscription"